Garbage disposals often get a bad rap. Some people think we shouldn’t use them at all.

-While you’re thinking about it, check out: “A Dozen Great Ways to Get Rid of Hard-to-Get-Rid-of Stuff.”
+While you’re thinking about it, check out: “How to Get Rid of 6 Hard-to-Get-Rid-of Things.”

 15. Bread dough

-Celery’s crisp and delicious, good in salads or stir-fries, and a dieter’s staple.
+Celery is crisp and delicious, and it’s a dieter’s staple.
 But one place it doesn’t belong is down the disposal.
 Those stringy, twisty threads that peel off celery when you’re snacking on it are like evil little octopus tentacles that can’t wait to wind their way around your disposal’s blades.

 18. Seafood shells